microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_remote_monitoringv2.md

 ### A. Start VS Code

-- Make sure your DevKit is not connected to your PC.
+* Make sure your DevKit is not connected to your PC.

-- Start VS Code
+* Start VS Code.

-- Connect the DevKit to your computer.
+* Connect the DevKit to your computer.

-- Make sure [Azure IoT Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) is installed.
+* Make sure [Azure IoT Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) is installed.

 ### B. Open IoT Workbench Examples